RagnarB83/ash-documentation/docs/Explicit-solvation.rst

     write_nonbonded_FF_for_ligand(fragment=frag, resname="LIG", theory=orca_theory,
             coulomb14scale=1.0, lj14scale=1.0, charge_model="CM5_ORCA")

 The function will create a file, here called: "LIG.xml".
-By default it uses the ff_type to be "CHARMM" which means that the XML-file will use a form of the nonbonded potential that is compatible with CHARMM protein forcefield in general.
-This can be changed to "AMBER" or "None" if required.
+By default it uses the ff_type to be "AMBER".
+This means the XML-file will use a form of the nonbonded potential that is compatible with Amber-style forcefield.
+This is recommended im general but can be changed to "CHARMM" or "None" if required.

 2. Solvate the system